-- Any material with a defect or in incorrect amounts is sent to the manufacturing.
+- Any material with a defect or incorrect amounts is sent to the manufacturing.

 - The number of Kanban is brought down to the lowest levels to find out any discrepancies.

 How does it work?

 The Kanban Inventory System works closely with JIT or Just in Time that specifies “what is needed when it is needed and how much is needed.”
 Kanban inventory method does not leave a way for more stock unless the materials are deficient.

 The human brain is unique as it processes visual signals quite faster than words.
 Kanban inventory system takes advantage of this fact and creates a visual representation of the work scenario.
-As a result of using different colored cards, the inventory manager will be able to track the levels of inventory.
+As a result of using different coloured cards, the inventory manager will be able to track the levels of inventory.